jsfehler/stere/README.rst

                 tagline=Text('xpath', '//*[@class="other-project-tagline"]')
             )

-The search form is represented as an Area with 2 Fields inside it.
+The search form is represented as an `Area <https://stere.readthedocs.io/en/latest/area.html>`_ with two `Fields <https://stere.readthedocs.io/en/latest/field.html>`_ inside it.

-An Area represents a unique collection of Fields on the page.
+A Field represents a single item, while an Area represents a unique collection of Fields.

-The search query and submit button didn't have to be placed inside an Area.
+The query and submit Fields didn't have to be placed inside an Area.
-However, doing so allows you to use Area's perform() method.
+However, doing so allows you to use Area's `perform() <https://stere.readthedocs.io/en/latest/area.html#area-perform>`_ method.

-The links to other products are represented as a RepeatingArea.
+The links to other products are represented as a `RepeatingArea <https://stere.readthedocs.io/en/latest/area.html#repeatingarea>`_ .
 A RepeatingArea represents a non-unique collection of Fields on the page.
 Using the root argument, RepeatingArea will find all instances of said root, then build the appropriate number of Areas with all the other Fields inside.